 School Year Registration

-School year registration is held for two days during July.
+School year registration is in July.
 All parents must confirm their enrollment and update their files at this time.
 No positions will be held for students whose parents do not complete school year registration.

 Suspension and Expulsion

 Students at Khalsa Montessori Schools are expected to adhere to a code of conduct conducive to a non-threatening and respectful learning environment.
 Corrective action will be taken for unacceptable behavior according to the procedures in the “KMS Discipline Policy.”